Market overview: Good start to the year despite negative news

 In percent

 The graphic shows the momentum of 12 major equity markets worldwide.
 Momentum compares the latest price level with the average figures from the past six months.
-While it was still in negative territory in April, momentum on all markets is currently positive.
+While momentum was still negative in April last year following the US tariff announcements, most markets are currently experiencing positive momentum.

 Source: MSCI